What is Ransomware?

 Initially, ransomware was confined to a single host.
 A single user could lose their files, but ransomware was not able to move across an entire network.
 Companies and end users were advised to back up their data with the intent of being able to recover much, if not all, mission-critical information in the event they were attacked with ransomware.

 Then the threat evolved.
 Around 2015, researchers began to see the emergence of ‘post-intrusion” attacks, where the criminals gain access to an environment and then stage a ransomware attack from within the network in order to cause as much damage as possible.
 Next, in 2019, the emergence of ‘name and shame’ began: criminals stealing data before they encrypt it and then threatening to leak it online if their ransom demands aren’t met.

-This shift in tactics may also be because the technique scales better; furthermore, recent cases where the disruption caused by the encryption in the attack (Colonial Pipeline being a recent example) has brought unprecedented levels of disruption, leading to scrutiny by governments and law enforcement of these cybercriminals.
+This shift in tactics may also be because the technique scales better; furthermore, recent cases where the disruption caused by the encryption in the attack (Colonial Pipeline being a recent example) has led to scrutiny by law enforcement of these cybercriminals.
 Attacks that simply steal data without encrypting it can be much harder to detect, harder to stop, and less costly for the threat actor.

 Watch and learn from a Secureworks Counter Threat Unit™ researcher as we bring MITRE ATT&CK to life through ransomware examples and practical insights into the mind of the adversary.
 You'll see how an open Extended Detection and Response (XDR) platform handles real-world adversarial tools and attack techniques with rapid threat detections and countermeasures.
 Watch the Webinar